 Steve Fendrich, left, Mattress Firm, Houston, and Brad Bailey, Simmons.

 Simmons was a major sponsor of the Atlanta event.
-Several Simmons employees participated and Simmons President Tony Smith was on hand to lend his support.
+Several Simmons employees participated in the event, and Simmons President Tony Smith was on hand to lend his support as well.

-In his comments at the awards luncheon after the morning of golf, Smith noted that Simmons has supported the Seena Magowitz event for years, and said the company is pleased to add its support for the Atlanta
+In his comments at the awards luncheon that followed the morning of golf, Smith noted that Simmons has supported the Seena Magowitz event for years, and said the company is pleased to add its support for the Atlanta event as well.

 He said there is progress in the fight against pancreatic cancer, but added that more work remains to be done.
 "We are committed to helping in the future," Smith said.